brain games for dogs

 Do I need a puzzle toy?

-No. Start with treats, a towel, a muffin tin, or a few safe hiding places.
+No. Start with treats, a towel, a muffin tin, cardboard boxes, or a few safe hiding places.
 Buy gear only after you know which style your dog enjoys.

 Next step